Popular Interior Design Blog: RoomSketcher is a Must Have!

-Below, you can see the Home Designer drawing pane.
-In the drawing pane you can create a floor plan by simply drawing up the walls using your mouse.
-At the bottom, you’ll find the different tabs for drawing walls, choosing materials, finding the right windows and doors, and furniture, fixtures and decoration.
+Below, you can see the RoomSketcher drawing pane.
+In the drawing pane, you can create a floor plan by simply drawing up the walls using your mouse.
+At the bottom, you’ll find the different tabs for drawing walls, choosing materials, finding the right windows and doors, and furniture, fixtures, and decoration.
 Just drag and drop the item you want into the floor plan where you can move them around, rotate them and resize them.
-I really like the little green camera that can take 3D snapshots of any part of your design.
+I really like the little camera that can take 3D snapshots of any part of your design.
 These images can be stored online, making them easily accessible to you, and you can also download them to your computer.

 As I mentioned before, all this, including the 3D snapshots, is free.
-But you can also upgrade to a paid VIP account, to get additional 3D Walk where you can walk around your floor plan.
-With a VIP account you can also download an app for your phone and tablet, and you’ll get even better resolution on the pictures.
+But you can also upgrade to a paid VIP or Pro account, and then you’ll also get Live 3D where you can walk around your floor plan.
+With a VIP or Pro account, you can also download an app for your phone and tablet, and you’ll get even better resolution on the pictures.